My first success as a writer came at school when I won a hymn writing competition. The prize was an Easter Egg.

-Liz has recently moved to West Sussex (it’s Pooh Bear country) and she is badly missing the garden she created with her late husband.
-Her new ground floor apartment has a neglected courtyard garden and she has been busy planting spring bulbs, shrubs and roses, to create an outdoor space where she can take her laptop on warm days.
+I have recently moved to West Sussex (it’s Pooh Bear country) and I am badly missing the garden I created with my late husband.
+My ground floor apartment has a neglected courtyard garden and I have been busy planting spring bulbs, shrubs and roses, to create an outdoor space where I can take my laptop on warm days.

 I hate exercise of any kind but have started weekly aquasize classes – it’s energetic, but my feet don’t hurt and I don’t get sweaty!

 If I had to choose between giving up chocolate or cheese, I’d give up chocolate.
 However, I have no intention of giving up either.

 Spare time is spent with my grandchildren, reading, and meeting fellow writers.